Insulate Britain activists glue themselves inside London courtroom

 “If you were actually upholding the law we would not have to be here,” she said, addressing the court as she took to the dock.
 “We’re in dire straits we’re fighting for our children’s lives … we need the courts to properly take charge of the law,” she added, telling the court officials “it’s up to you.”

-Soon after, Dr Warner glued her hand to the dock with Ms Heyatawin gluing herself to a bench in the courtroom.
+Soon after, Dr Warner glued her hand to the dock with Ms Heyatawin gluing herself to a bench in the courtroom while breaking into song.
 The action was met with cheers from the public gallery where Insulate Britain supporters had gathered.

+Press and members of the public were asked to leave the room, but members of Insulate Britain stayed put and court officials eventually called for half a dozen members of the police to escort them out of the courtroom.
+Meanwhile, Dr Warner and Ms Heyatawin stayed put stuck to their positions.

-Meanwhole, Liam Norton, 37, attempted to film the proceedings before being removed from the room.
-Mr Norton said he was protesting Tuesday because the courts were complicit with the government’s refusal to decarbonize quickly enough.
+As Dr Warner began her speech, Liam Norton, 37, attempted to film the proceedings before being removed from the room.
+Mr Norton said he was protesting because the courts were complicit with the government’s refusal to decarbonize quickly enough.

 The judiciary in this country criminalises ordinary people for trying to force the government to decarbonise, he told The Independent before entering the courtroom.